-The cost of roof trusses can represent up to 12 % of a new home’s structural budget.
-Because lumber prices, labor availability, and span requirements shift month to month, “average” numbers rarely stay average for long.
-That is why CountBricks built real-time, voice-activated estimating software that plugs directly into current material indexes and local labor rates.
-In this in-depth guide, our residential experts explain what drives house trusses prices, how to keep bids competitive, and where CountBricks services can cut weeks from your schedule.
+The cost of roof trusses can represent up to 12% of a new home’s structural budget.
+Current prices range from $8,500 to $35,000 depending on home size and complexity.
+Because lumber prices, labor availability, and span requirements shift month to month, 'average' numbers rarely stay average for long.
+This guide explains what drives house trusses prices, how to keep bids competitive, and where advanced estimating tools can cut weeks from your schedule.

 • Engineered wood (LVL or LSL top chords) can add strength at a premium of $1.50–$2.10 per linear foot